paulround2tele/studio/src/lib/api-client/docs/CampaignsApi.md

 # **getGeneratedDomains**
 > GeneratedDomainsResponse getGeneratedDomains()

-Gets generated domains for a domain generation campaign
+Retrieves the list of generated domains for a campaign

 ### Example